glocklueng/zrobot/Root_Filesystem/Readme.txt

-_rootfs is ramdisk filesystem package.
+_rootfs is ramdisk filesystem package£¬Please only untar on linux enverinment.

 1.Copy your design(be cross-compiled) into filesystem.
 2.run mk_ramdisk.sh shell script to auto build the 32MB filesystem image.